Friday, August 6, 2010

 This year, 2010, I move forward.
 Digital technology has taken the world of photography and turned it on its ear.
 No more wondering if that picture we just took will come out right.
 Instead, we shoot, review, delete it or keep it, and repeat.
 This year, I hope to turn my love for photography in a business.
 My hope is that I can produce beautiful pictures for people, enough so that they will actually pay me to do so.
 First and foremost, I’m in love with the final image, regardless of the subject matter.
 Well, mostly anyways.

 If your a follower of this blog, you will see a wide range of imagery that I like to produce.
 Portraits, Experimental pictures, Stock imagery, Scenic, Light Painting, HDR, the list goes on.
-I’m not exactly interested in just one My First Cameratype of image, but rather, most of them.
+I’m not exactly interested in just one type of image, but rather, most of them.
 And just how many are there?
 That’s the best part….nobody really knows.
 The list keeps growing as does our creative nature.

 My heartfelt thanks for being a reader of my blog.
 I love sharing what I do.
 This blog is kinda like that first SLR I had so many years ago; it’s new, it cool, and most of all, it’s a start.